30 Easy Thanksgiving Side Dishes Guaranteed to Please

 Fancy something green for the table?
 Shred Brussels sprouts through a food processor or with a very sharp knife; it's simple and will taste fresher than the pre-shredded bags found in grocery stores.
 After that, the sprouts get tossed with lemon juice, olive oil, and a fragrant homemade hazelnut crunch for a crisp, healthy side.

 This is the only cornbread recipe you'll ever need.
 Buttermilk keeps this quick bread moist and helps to create a fine crumb.
-This recipe serves eight, so there's plenty to go around if you're hosting a more intimate feast (or make two cornbreads for a large crowd).
+This recipe serves eight, so there's plenty to go around if you're hosting a more intimate feast.

 Fried Brussels Sprouts